Bakhytzhan Toregozhina: 2005 police raid

 Police entered a youth group office with parents compliant against Toregozhina for allegedly recruiting children for political activity, and for rewarding the youth with money from abroad.
 Human Rights Watch reported that large numbers of police broke up a peaceful demonstration (involving releasing balloons) sponsored by Kahar on April 12 and its concern on governments' measure to discourage youth activism.

 2010 detention

 On 16 March 2010, police entered Toregozhina's office, arrested and convicted her for organizing an “art-mob” event during civil disobedience Commemoration day which she presented a legal case against the government for the violations of her constitutional rights.

 2016 detention

 At least 33 people, including Toregozhina, were detained between 16 and 20 May 2016, due to reported violations related to Facebook posts on a demonstration and land issues.

 2022 persecution

 Toregozhina was listed as one of the human rights defenders who are subjected to political persecution related to the January 2022 unrest.

+2025 detention

+On 17 August 2025, Toregozhina was detained and held for several hours by police officers in connection to an investigation on charges of being a member of a banned extremist organisation after making social media posts supporting Marat Zhylanbayev.
+On 20 August, Almaty City Court upheld a decision by the Specialised Interdistrict Administrative Court to fine Toregozhina for "disseminating false information".